lenjoseph/ToDo_MCP/README.md

 # Architecture

-This application is build on the Model Context Protocol (MCP) and leverages openai's agent framework to interact with a locally-hosted MCP server.
+This application is built on the Model Context Protocol (MCP) and leverages openai's agent framework to interact with a locally-hosted MCP server.

 The MCP server registers DB repo methods as tools that are discovered and leveraged by the agents to facilitate various workflows.